synapsestudios/lively/README.md

 ### API Configuration

-Each API has a configuration that tells Lively how to make requests and what methods are available.
+Each API has a configuration that tells Lively how to make requests and what endpoints are available.
 An example of implementing an API configuration for GitHub is provided at `application/config/config.github.js`.

 ```
 {